brc-dd/animated-tailwindcss/README.md

 ## Getting Started

-After proper configuration, you can use the classes of Animate.css just like you use that of Tailwind CSS.
+After proper config, you can use the classes of Animate.css just like you use that of Tailwind CSS.

-**Note that you'll need to reference the classes as `.animate-...` instead of `.animate__...`**.
+**Note that you will need to reference the classes as `.animate-...` instead of `.animate__...`**.

 ### Example (Basic Usage)